-Any competent person over the age of 18 can be your attorney-in-fact.
+Any competent person 18+ can be your attorney-in-fact.
 This includes family members.
 Many people choose a spouse or child.
 It is important to pick someone you trust deeply.
-Remember they will have control of things like your bank accounts or property.
+Remember they will have access to things like your bank accounts or property.

 You can also name a “successor attorney-in-fact.”
 This is someone who takes over if the first one can’t or won’t do it anymore.

 The attorney-in-fact is responsible for keeping records of all the transactions they do for you.
 This is called “accounting.”
 Ask to see these records on a regular basis.
 Even if you trust someone, getting regular accountings on a quarterly or monthly basis is a good idea.
 It is also a good idea to have the accountings go to you AND someone else like a family member or friend who can help keep track of things.